CGC Registry

 An important tie-in to Walt's run was the four-issue limited series Balder the Brave, written by Walt and illustrated by Sal (Walt did the covers and Workman the lettering).
 The Balder issues are included in the Thor Simonson Omnibus (which has now seen two printings) and are integral to Balder's arc in the main Thor run.
 The CGC Registry lists them separately.
 Also notable is Avengers no. 242 (a Secret Wars tie-in that complements Thor no. 341); Avengers no. 249, which takes place more or less concurrently with Thor no. 352; an unfortunate attempt (not Walt's doing, I suspect) to squeeze Beta Ray Bill into an issue of Rom: Space Knight (issue no. 65, which it seems is supposed to take place immediately before Thor no. 354, or something like that); Marvel Team Up no. 148 (Thor and Spidey), which also takes place amid the events of Thor no. 354; and Thor Annual 13, which though not Walt's work, is supposed to take place in the orbit of (yet again) Thor no. 354.

-The best and most seamless crossovers are with the work of Walt's significant other, the great Louise "Weezie" Simonson, in Power Pack (issues 15, 18) and in a rare meeting between Thor and the original X-Men during the "Mutant Massacre" storyline (X-Factor no. 11 and Thor nos.
+The best and most seamless crossovers are with the work of Walt's wife, the great Louise "Weezie" Simonson, in Power Pack (issues 15, 18 and Thor 363) and in a rare meeting between Thor and the original X-Men during the "Mutant Massacre" storyline (X-Factor no. 11 and Thor nos.
 373-374).
 There are some additional mutant ties to the work of Walt & Weezie buddy Chris Claremont on the New Mutants (issue 38 and Special Edition 1, the latter part of the "Asgardian Wars") and Uncanny X-Men (issue no. 188).
 Finally, in the penultimate issue of the run, there is a crossover with Al Milgrom and John Buscema's "Mephisto versus the Avengers" miniseries (issue no. 4).
 This list is probably not exhaustive, but I don't concern myself overly much with continuity problems posed by tie-ins or crossovers or whatever the proper noun is in the commentary that follows.

 Is it tough to pull off the Simonson Thor run in 9.8?
 Yes, but not impossible.
 You'll see that the mighty mbakich held the title for best set in this category for many years with a straight flush.
 Lookin4newstands has taken the really hard road by privileging Canadian Editions and Newsstand copies and has nearly pulled it off.
 Both are serious collectors with impressive Thor collections beyond Simonson's run.
 If only I had the dough.
 In general, the rarest Simonson era books in 9.8 are those pencilled by Sal Buscema from later in the run.
 It's very easy to find a copy of Thor 337 in 9.8, for example, but not so much Thor 375, which with only 3 copies in 9.8 is currently the rarest issue in that grade on the census.
 With respect to the census, I've updated the stats for each issue in the run relative to where they were at this time last year (June '22).

-As of December '22, 20 of the collection's 9.8s are signed (up 6 since summer '22), approaching 45% of the run as defined by the registry.
+As of October '24, 22 of the collection's 9.8s are signed, approaching 50% of the run as defined by the registry.
 Of these, six (issues 339, 349, 353, 374, 380, 382) feature bespoke remarques added by Walt in late ’21 (for which great thanks to Walt and CGC).
 Issue nos.
-338, 343, 369, 376 are Newsstand copies; 363 is a Canadian.
-Issues 353 and 379, two of my favorite books in the run, are represented by both Direct Market and Newsstand copies.
+338, 339, 343, 353, 369, 376, and 379 are represented by a Newsstand copy or both a Newsstand and Direct Market copy.
+Issue no. 363 is a Canadian that I snuck in here despite CGC's recent decision to excise such variants and put them in a different category.
+When this set won in '22 the same copy was recognized so it's good enough for me now, all due respect to capitalism.

 Each entry in the set is accompanied by an individual commentary.
 Here I've tried to notice things like references to Walt's favorite Lee / Kirby issues (Journey into Mystery no. 120 gets a ton of love), literary references, New York landmarks, etc. I'm a certain kind of nerd, so I've also pointed out the Eddic sources for aspects of Walt's new Thor mythology.
 Where anecdotes about the run are concerned, I've benefitted greatly from the hard work of some fantastic published interviews folks have conducted with Walt over the past few years.
 These include Modern Masters Volume Eight: Walter Simonson, eds.
 Roger Ash & Eric Nolen-Weathington (Raleigh, NC: TwoMorrows Publishing, 2006), interview conducted by Ash; from the same publishers, Michael Eury's interview with Walt in Back Issue no. 53 (Nov.
 2011); and Miles Stokes and Elisabeth Allie's terrific podcast "The Lighting and the Storm" published online 2016–17, for which see (and hear) https://thelightningandthestorm.com/.
 I hope to be adding links to some pertinent youtube interviews presently.
 For the Poetic Edda I have relied on the translation by Carolyne Larrington for Oxford World's Classics, in this case the 2014 revised edition.
 For the Prose Edda, Jesse L. Byock's 2006 translation for Penguin Classics.